 Demolish is great for tower damage, and despite having your ADC with you for most of the lane, this rune alone will provide immense bonus sieging power.
 Furthermore, it helps with post-lane sieging once you've got some health for it to scale with.
 If you're looking to drop towers early, and get some extra gold from tower plates, this is a great choice.

 Font of Life is a decent choice for this slot.
 Thresh has multiple ways of impairing the movement of enemies, allowing this rune to be utilized often.
-It provides a little bit of health on trades in lane as well.
-While not being an enormous difference, the bit of sustain can be helpful into certain poke matchups, if only marginally reducing its effects.
+It provides a bit of health on trades in lane as well, easing the pressure of some of the poke heavier matchups.
+The sustain can be helpful into those lanes, as well as later fights where you CC multiple targets.

 Shield Bash's bonus resistances and empowered auto is not really worth the choice of rune considering how infrequently you can use it.
 It also applies if you purchase Locket of the Iron Solari, which is nice, but is also a large cooldown which you also cannot frequently use.
 There isn't a situation where Demolish's siege power or Font of Life's sustain doesn't outshine this rune.

 Conditioning this rune provides a marginal amount of bonus resistances at 10 minutes.
 While it is nice, and a decent choice if you are the only tank, it is not a reliable choice in the majority of games.
 The bonuses are delayed, and the scaling isn't stellar either.

 Bone Plating provides good protection against retaliation in trades, which is especially good during early lane.
 After being proc'd, the damage reduction allows you make better trades, meaning you come out healthier and keep your kill pressure in lane.